Sarthak-Neupane/CanvasMCPServer/README.md

 ### With Claude Desktop

-Add to your Claude Desktop configuration:
+Add to your Claude Desktop configuration: (You might need to add full path to the directory)

 ```json
 {